Seed Probiotic Review: Best Probiotic or Just Best Branding?

 Ligilactobacillus salivarius SD-LS1-IT is included in DS-01’s Dermatological Health Probiotic Blend, and was shown in a 2011 clinical trial to cause significant reductions in levels of harmful bacteria on facial skin, as well as reductions in redness and irritation that are caused by eczema.

-The inactive ingredients in this supplement, shown below, are likely safe and non-toxic:
+The inactive ingredients in this supplement, shown below, should be safe and non-toxic:

 Seed DS-01 inactive ingredients